AbhishekSinghal1227/AI-Agent-Search-Summarizer-/README.md

 ✅ Helps you understand complex topics quickly without spending hours searching online.

-Abi works like a personal AI search engine — it finds information, organizes it, and gives you the most useful insights in one place.
+Works like a personal AI search engine — it finds information, organizes it, and gives you the most useful insights in one place.

 ## Environment Setup for Windows